 Step 1: Download this Sample Weather File (CSV)

 Step 2: Use Excel to copy the following values from your weather file and overwrite the sample weather file.
-Be sure to only adjust the values starting in row 3, do not change the column name.
+Be sure to leave row 2 (the column headers) unchanged.

 General Weather File Fields

 The first row in the sample weather file contains information about the weather file.
 The most important fields to update are Latitude and Longitude (Column E and Column F) so the weather file shows up in the right location.
 Below is a list of all the 7 fields in the first row of the sample weather file.